PRIYA: A New Suite of Lyman-alpha Forest Simulations for Cosmology: Introduction

 Here we present the PRIYA suite of simulations, which are run using the \mpgadget~code developed for the ASTRID project \cite{Ni:2021, Bird:2022}.
 Our largest simulations have a box size of $120$ Mpc/h and a mean interparticle spacing of $39$ kpc/h, including $2\times 3072^3$ particles, and meeting the criteria for resolving the \Lya~forest.
 We show that we can model scales from $k \sim 2\times 10^{-3}$ - $0.1$ s/km and redshifts $2.2 - 5.4$ to an accuracy of a few percent, as required by current survey data.
+Our good resolution convergence relies to some degree on our reionization model, as discussed in Section~\ref{sec:reionresolution}.
 In addition, the simulations contain a full hydrodynamic galaxy formation model including stellar and black hole physics.
 The main output is the \Lya~spectra, of which we have generated three grids, one for each axis, of $480^2$ spectra each, for a total of $691,200$ spectra from each snapshot.
 We also report the derived 1D flux power spectra, and build an emulator for it as a function of cosmology.
 We are able to predict the output flux power spectrum from a simulation to an accuracy of a few percent over a wide range of cosmological parameters.

 There have been a variety of previous \Lya~forest simulation suites.
 Ref.~\cite{McDonald:2005pk} used dark matter only simulations convolved with a temperature broadening function.
 Ref.~\cite{Viel:2006} used hydrodynamic simulations with a simplified star formation prescription.
 Each cosmological parameter was varied individually and a polynomial fit to the changes in the flux power spectrum.
 This approach was extended by Ref.~\cite{Borde:2014, Rossi:2020} with larger simulations, necessitated by the more precise dataset available in later SDSS releases.
 Ref.~\cite{Bird:2019} improved on the polynomial fit with Gaussian Process emulator techniques for the \Lya~forest.
 However, the simulations used were small and did not fully resolve the forest.
 Ref.~\cite{Walther:2019} also used an emulator to study the evolution of the IGM temperature.
 Ref.~\cite{Pedersen:2021, Pedersen:2022} pursued a complementary approach, building an emulated map between the flux power spectrum and the amplitude and slope of the matter power spectrum at $z\sim 3$.
 Ref~\cite{Esposito:2022} pursued a similar approach to model small scales in the flux power spectrum, and Ref.~\cite{Cabayol:2023} used a neural network emulator.
 There have also been several large-scale \Lya~simulation projects.
 The Sherwood simulations \cite{Bolton:2017} created extremely high resolution models of the $z=5$ intergalactic medium.
 Ref.~\cite{Puchwein:2022} ran a suite of simulations, SHERWOOD-RELICS, to model the interaction between the intergalactic medium and hydrogen reionization, using a novel two-step procedure to include the effect of inhomogeneous reionization with radiative transfer.
 Ref.~\cite{Hadzhiyska:2023} generated a single mock on Gpc scales by applying the Fluctuating Gunn-Peterson Approximation to a large dark matter only simulation.